 Our executive compensation program focuses on delivering appropriate levels of direct compensation, consisting of base salary, bonus and equity incentives, with the view that each of our named executives should also be provided with the opportunity to voluntarily save for retirement on a tax-deferred basis.
-Consistent with this focus, we provide access to voluntary savings
+Consistent with this focus, we provide access to voluntary savings opportunities through a broad-based tax-qualified 401(k) plan and two non-qualified deferred compensation arrangements, each of which permits our named executives to defer compensation and applicable taxes and earn a tax-deferred return on deferred amounts.
+These plans are:

 - The Deferred Stock Unit Plan, or the "DSU Plan," under which our named executives may elect to defer base salary and bonus; the Company does not contribute to this plan.
 Amounts deferred are notionally invested in units, each representing a share of our common stock.
 Dividend equivalents are credited in respect of units, as and when cash dividends are paid on our common stock, and then notionally reinvested in units representing additional shares.
 The market value of our common stock is used to determine the number of units credited, whether attributable to deferrals or dividend equivalents.
 Units are distributed in the form of common stock following termination of employment. - The Executive Deferred Income Plan, under which our named executives may voluntarily defer base salary.
 The Company does not contribute to this plan, with the exception of an annual contribution for Mr. McGraw.
 Deferred amounts are credited to bookkeeping accounts and notionally invested in designated alternatives similar to those offered under our 401(k) plan, including an interest rate investment that is credited at 100% of the Moody's Rate, which was a weighted average rate of 4.24% for 2015.
-An additional alternative, 130% of the Moody's Rate, which was a weighted average rate of 5.51% for 2015, remains available for amounts deferred before 1989.
+An additional alternative, 130% of the Moody's Rate, which was a weighted average interest rate of 5.51% for 2015, remains available for amounts deferred before 1989.
 Benefits are equal to each participant's account balance and are paid upon termination of employment.
 For the beneficiaries of Messrs.
 McGraw and Waycaster, an additional preretirement death benefit may be payable.